1990–91 Chicago Bulls season: NBA playoffs

-After losing Game 1 at the Chicago Stadium, 93–91 to Magic Johnson and the Los Angeles Lakers, the Bulls would win the 1991 NBA Finals in five games, winning their first ever NBA championship in franchise history, as Jordan was named the NBA Finals Most Valuable Player.
+In the 1991 NBA Finals, the Bulls faced off against the 3rd–seeded Los Angeles Lakers, who were led by the trio of All-Star guard Magic Johnson, All-Star forward James Worthy, and Byron Scott.
+The Bulls lost Game 1 to the Lakers at home, 93–91 at the Chicago Stadium, but managed to win Game 2 at home, 107–86 to even the series.
+The Bulls won the next three games on the road, including a Game 5 win over the Lakers at the Great Western Forum, 108–101 to win the series in five games, and winning their first ever NBA championship in franchise history; Jordan was named the NBA Finals Most Valuable Player.
 This season was the first of three consecutive NBA titles for the Bulls, as well as marking the beginning of the legendary Bulls dynasty, which would net the team five more championships over the next seven seasons.